 - Urgent Need The applicant must select Yes or No from the dropdown list.
 If the response is Yes, the applicant must document a serious and immediate threat exists to the health and welfare of the project beneficiaries in addition to the required storm tie-back. - A project that is not LMI does not automatically qualify as urgent need.
-Documentation is required to support the approach to determining beneficiaries including a breakdown of total and LMI persons to justify an urgent need national objective. - Documentation to support the urgent need national objective must describe the urgent need including severity and degree. - o Explain how the proposed project addresses the urgent need. - o Identify a timeline indicating when the need arose and the tie-back to the disaster.
+Documentation is required to support the approach to determining beneficiaries including a breakdown of total and LMI persons to justify an urgent need national objective.

-• An urgent need project that benefits a Census geographic area not eligible to utilize LMISD must provide a complete survey to document the non-LMI beneficiaries.
+- Documentation to support the urgent need national objective must describe the urgent need including severity and degree. - o Explain how the proposed project addresses the urgent need. - o Identify a timeline indicating when the need arose and the tie-back to the disaster. - O An urgent need project that benefits less than a significant portion of the Census geographic area is not eligible to utilize LMISD and must provide a complete survey to document the beneficiaries.
+See the Documenting Beneficiaries Manual for additional guidance.